T/Sgt. Patrick F. Murray

 Activated at Savannah, Georgia, 28 January 1942.

 The Eight Air Force was the daylight precision-bombing force in a combined Anglo-American air assault against Germany.
-In successive fases of the offensive begun in 1942.
+In successieve fases of the offensive begun in 1942.
 Its objectives were submarine yards and pens, aircraft industries, transportation, oil plants, and other critical war industries.
 Although predominantly strategic in character, The Eight Air Force repeatedly employed its striking force to attack tactical targets in operations coordinated with ground armies, such as advances in Normandy after D-Day and the Battle of the Bulge.
 In addition.
 It engaged in a large number of special missions-leaflet-dropping, supply of partisan groups, and repatriation of displaced persons and prisoners of war.
 At peak strength, the eight air force included 40,5 Heavy bombardment, 15 fighter, and 2 photo reconnaissance groups an organization capable of dispatching in a single mission (Christmas 1944) more than 2.000 heavy bombers and almost 1.000 fighters, carrying 21.000 men.
 It claimed the destruction of 21.419 enemy aircraft and on its 1.034.052 flights (332.904 by heavy bombers), consumed a Total of 1.155.412.000 gallons of gasoline.
 Transferred to the Pacific in the summer of 1945, the Eight Air Force established headquarters on Okinawa but had little opportunity to engage in combat before VJ-Day

-Basis: Thurleigh Airport
+Airport: Thurleigh Airport

-Doel: Halberstadt (Germany)
+Target: Halberstadt (Germany)

-Type Toestel: Boeing B17G Flying Fortress
+Plane: Boeing B17G Flying Fortress

-Piloot: 1Lt.
+Pilot: 1Lt.
 George Campert

-Co-Piloot: 2Lt.
+Co-Pilot: 2Lt.
 Gerald C. Coots

 Navigator: 1Lt.
 John L. Dougherty

-Bommenrichter: 1Lt.
+Bombardier: 1Lt.
 Joseph A. Sparks

-Rugkoepelschutter: TSgt.
+Flight Engineer: TSgt.
 Patrick F. Murray

-Rechterzijkantschutter: SSgt.
+Waist Gunner: SSgt.
 Welton P. Teston

-Linkerzijkantschutter: SSgt.
+Waist Gunner: SSgt.
 Perley E. Colburn

-Buikschutter: SSgt.
+Ball Turret Gunner: SSgt.
 Adolf Graubart

-Achterste Boordschutter: SSgt.
+Tail Gunner: SSgt.
 Kneeland H. Hudson

-Radio-Telegrafist: TSgt.
+Radio-Operator: TSgt.
 Cyril E. Lebert

 Patrick's Decorations and Awards.